 It is important to note that withdrawal of the EPF account by a salaried employee between switching jobs his or her jobs is illegal.
-As per EPF withdrawal rules, a salaried employee can withdraw a provident fund account on two counts; first, if he or she has no job and second, if two months have elapsed since his or her last employment (not attached to any organization or unemployed for 2 months).
-Nevertheless, there are cases wherein employees – assuming a cumbersome claims process- may withdraw their EPF account at the time of leaving an organisation.
+As per EPF withdrawal rules, a salaried employee can withdraw a provident fund account on two counts; first, if he or she has no job and second if two months have elapsed since his or her last employment (not attached to any organization or unemployed for 2 months).
+Nevertheless, there are cases wherein employees – assuming a cumbersome claims process- may withdraw their EPF account at the time of leaving an organization.
 However, apart from the legal angle, experts do not recommend following the aforementioned practice from the perspective of financial management as well in that a salaried employee cannot avail of several benefits of maintaining a provident fund account including tax-free interest, annual compounding and compulsory long-term savings among others.
-Experts, therefore,, advice employees to instead transfer the EPF balance in their previous employer’s account into the account of their current employer.
+Experts, therefore, advised employees to instead transfer the EPF balance in their previous employer’s account into the account of their current employer.
 However, the government of India’s Unique Account Number or UAN simplifies the procedure (management and transfer) given that it is allotted to all salaried employees and will not change throughout their careers.
 Salaried employees will, therefore, not be provided a new account number when they hop jobs or companies.

 New EPF Withdrawal Rules From 2018!!
-You Can’t Miss it[Update: The government has rolled back the new EPF withdrawal rules.
+You Can’t-Miss it[Update: The government has rolled back the new EPF withdrawal rules.
 Thus, the existing EPF withdrawal rule continues.
 Because of this rollback, this post becomes invalid.
 However, if you are searching for the EPF withdrawal rules, I am giving a snapshot with this post ]

 EPF withdrawal Rules: Procedure